ipld/ipld/FOUNDATIONS.md

    This makes it easier to correctly and securely implement some graph algorithms, even on potentially untrusted data in a distributed system.
 2. Consistency: Without complex hacks, it's impossible to create link cycles *between* hash-linked blocks.
-Allowing link cycles one one level (e.g., in relative links within a single block) but not on a larger scale (between blocks) is inconsistent (even though there's nothing we can do about it).
+Allowing link cycles on one level (e.g., in relative links within a single block) but not on a larger scale (between blocks) is inconsistent (even though there's nothing we can do about it).